OUR FAVORITE GEAR

 Inflatable Pedal Kayak

 You can pedal, paddle, or stand-up paddle.
-Since it’s inflatable it is easy to store or take on a plane or car.
-It’s very stable and the seat is super comfortable and dry.
+Since it’s inflatable, it is easy to store or take on a plane or car.
+It’s very stable, and the seat is super comfortable and dry.
 I love it because pedaling leaves my hands free to take photos.
+The best part is that it can’t leave dings in the fiberglass.

 Kindle eReader